shaoner/torti/README.md

 ];
 ```

-* The *name* parameter is mandatory to be able to retrieve your field
+* The *name* property is necessary to be able to retrieve your field
-* You can put whatever you want in the field options as shown by the Field password *foo* property.
+* You can add your own properties in the options as shown in the Field password
-* By default, each field is required, you have to call optional validator
+* By default, each field is required.
+If you want to make it optional, add the [optional](https://github.com/shaoner/torti/blob/master/lib/README.md#Field#optional) validator

 It can also be used as Field('fieldname'), which returns a special function.
 It is basically a way to delay the evaluation of the field value since it has none for now.